 A seminar course primarily designed for freshmen, sophomores and juniors on a special topic in sociology.
 It may be proposed by either students or an interested faculty member.
 Prerequisite: instructor’s consent.

 SOCI 300 Social Research Methods

-In this class, you will learn how social scientists conduct research to test their assumptions and develop scientific accounts of patterns of human action, attitudes, and social life.
-This course provides a general overview of scientific methods of analysis—both quantitative and qualitative—and gives students opportunities to try them out.
-We will develop and implement a research project and learn how to be conscientious consumers of research.
+In this class, students learn how social scientists conduct research to test their assumptions and develop scientific accounts of patterns of human action, attitudes, and social life.
+This course provides a general overview of scientific methods of analysis —both quantitative and qualitative — and gives students opportunities to try them out.
+They will develop and implement a research project and learn how to be conscientious consumers of research.
 The core concepts of sociological research are powerful tools even for those who never do social science professionally.
-The skills you learn in this class—asking good questions; finding relevant data sources and literature; understanding ethical issues associated with research—will help you long after the semester ends.
+The skills learned in this class — asking good questions, finding relevant data sources and literature, understanding ethical issues associated with research — will last long after the semester ends.
+Prerequisite: SSCI 224.

 SOCI 344 Social Movements